36 Things to do in Vienna (+ map) – Best places to visit

 Parking in Vienna

 P+R car parks are located further away from the city centre, but always close to metro stations or train stations, so you can easily get to the city centre.
 For many people, this will be the easiest and cheapest way to get to the centre of Vienna.
-The price for parking is usually between 4-6 € per day.
+The price for parking is usually in the range of 4-5 € per day.

 Parking on the street